google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.markdown

 });
 {% endhighlight %}

-For the change and default click options, we want to navigate to different URLs.
-But we want to do exactly the same thing regardless of URL (lines 14 through 19).
-Start by using our test on `event.action` to create the appropriate URL.
+If the recipient clicked change, we want to open to a confirmation page.
+If the user clicks somewhere other than an action button, we just want to open the app (lines 14 through 19).
+In both cases, we'll create an appropriate URL.

 {% highlight javascript linenos %}
 self.addEventListener('notificationclick', function(event) {